-FIG. 10 is a flow diagram illustrating the exemplary opera- 55 tion of a retail product or service sales server with a client and with a plurality of manufacturer servers to support a promotion such as a rebate or coupon.
-Specifically, a sales server waits for a client, typically through web-browser interaction, to request information about one or more products or services 60 from one or more manufacturers, suppliers or service providers.
-In a real time mode of operation, when such a client request is received as indicated by the block 1013, the sales server responds by performing the operations within a block ter "source servers") underlying the client request at a block 1017.
-Thereafter, at a block 1019, the sales server establishes secure communication with such source servers to retrieve promotion information, including terms and conditions for such promotions as "buy one item, get a different item for free," "buy 2 get one free," coupons, rebates, etc., along with related sales information, including, but not limited to pricing, inventory, images, descriptions, warranty information, licensing information, third party reviews, and links to further information.
+FIG. 10 is a flow diagram illustrating the exemplary operation of a retail product or service sales server with a client and with a plurality of manufacturer servers to support a promotion such as a rebate or coupon.
+Specifically, a sales server waits for a client, typically through web-browser interaction, to request information about one or more products or services from one or more manufacturers, suppliers or service providers.
+In a real time mode of operation, when such a client 55 request is received as indicated by the block 1013, the sales server responds by performing the operations within a block 1015.

+In particular, the sales server identifies the servers of the manufacturers, suppliers and/or service providers (hereinafter "source servers") underlying the client request at a block 1017.
+Thereafter, at a block 1019, the sales server establishes secure communication with such source servers to retrieve promotion information, including terms and conditions for such promotions as "buy one item, get a different item for 65 free," "buy 2 get one free," coupons, rebates, etc., along with related sales information, including, but not limited to pricing, inventory, images, descriptions, warranty information, licensing information, third party reviews, and links to further information.